 If you do not have a picture to show, you need to describe it.

-For instance, if you are writing an essay about a brand-new, impressively featured smartphone, you can begin to brief about the smartphone starting from the top camera down to the buttons located at the bottom.
+For instance, if you are writing an essay about a brand-new, impressively featured smartphone, you can begin by briefly describing the smartphone, starting from the top camera down to the buttons located at the bottom.

 This method is also known as organising by importance or ascending order.
 Following this technique, the writer starts the essay with the least important information and gradually moves towards the most important – the climax.
 The idea is to save the best till the last.